GDPR Code of Conduct for True Influence

 The Compliance documentation shall be retained for a minimum period of 6 years since its creation.

-In the event any document is a potential evidence for law enforcement requirements or for defending the legitimate interest of TIG, such document would be retained as long as the requirement persists.
+In the event any document is a potential evidence for law enforcement requirements or for defending the legitimate interest of True Influence, such document would be retained as long as the requirement persists.

 30. GSD Audit policy

-An Internal Security audit team of TIG shall audit the information assets of TIG at least once in an year to assess the level of security and compliance to GDPR and other regulatory requirements.
+An Internal Security audit team of True Influence shall audit the information assets of True Influence at least once in a year to assess the level of security and compliance to GDPR and other regulatory requirements.

 External audits may be considered on the basis of an assessment by the ISGC whenever a substantial change in business profile occurs.